-How to Choose the Best Pontoon Boat Cover
+How to Choose the Best Pontoon Boat Cover for Mooring

 When it comes to pontoon boat accessories, a boat cover isn’t something that you should cut costs on.
 A good pontoon boat cover will protect your boat and all of its expensive furniture and accessories from the elements.
 The best pontoon boat cover will act as an impenetrable fortress around your boat; it’s strong, durable, and is able to dramatically slow down the rate at which your boat experiences wear-and-tear.

 Without a pontoon boat cover, you run the risk of having your boat age roughly ten times faster than it should.
 However, despite the clear benefits that a pontoon boat cover provides, many people still fail to use one.

 This is because most covers that come standard with a pontoon boat are cheap and difficult to manage.
 Another problem with factory snap on pontoon boat covers is that they are more difficult to use in the winter.
 Fortunately, there are a number of excellent aftermarket pontoon boat covers that are durable and easy to put on.

 Has 12 straps making it great for trailering

 By far the best pontoon cover all around